icosa-foundation/icosa-gallery/README.md

 `docker compose build`

+To run as if from a fresh install if you have already run the setup process before:

+`docker compose build --no-cache --force-rm`

 Then:

 `docker compose up -d`

 TODO: When running  `docker compose up -d` for the first time, the api service may start before postgres is fully available and fail to start.
-Subsequent runs should work as expected.
+Subsequent runs should work as expected, so if you find that the initial migrations didn't run, and your database is empty, try:

+`docker compose down`

+`docker compose up -d`

+(We're working to make this better for first-time users.)

 ## Services